monsoonmaelstrom/book2/book2.md

 “What if I try to slow the flow?”

-“It’ll probably make it hurt worse,” he says.
+“That’ll probably make it hurt worse,” he says, and I see the concern etched in the tightening of the skin around his dark brown eyes.

 “I know.
 It’s fine.
 I’ll deal with it.”